 A: For proper routine maintenance, we recommend that you have your equipment serviced twice a year.
 It is best to have one service done in the cooling season, and one done in the heating season.
 This ensures that both the heating and cooling components of your equipment have been fully serviced.

 Q: What are the benefits of a scheduled maintenance program?

-- Peace of Mind—You can be confident that your HVAC equipment is being taken care of by our trained professionals at Webb Heating & Air Conditioning.
-We have over 39 years of experience and always stand behind our work.
+- Peace of Mind, You can be confident that your HVAC equipment is being taken care of by our trained professionals at Webb Heating & Air Conditioning.
+We have 40 years of experience and always stand behind our work.
 Customer satisfaction is our ultimate goal!

 Q: Why is my AC system freezing up?

 A: Several factors can cause this issue, most of which will need to be corrected by one of our trained service technicians.
 Common factors that cause system freezing are dirty filters, low refrigerant, a dirty evaporator coil, or even a defective blower motor or relay.
 In the event that your system does freeze, we advise you to turn the system off (simply turn thermostat to “off” setting) to thaw out, and then to call for a service technician to come diagnose the issue.
 We cannot repair a frozen system if it is still frozen.

 Q: How much does it cost to have a service technician come to my house?